s9tpepper/sergeant/README.md

 # add a recurring announcement every 5 mins:
 sergeant commands add spam "Spam your Twitch channel all you want" 5
 ```
+## About linking to shell commands
+Both rewards and irc-actions allow you to configure `!lurk` style commands to execute a shell command.
+If the shell command that you are trying to execute has a subcommand, such as commands like `git checkout`, those can be configured by separating the subcommand with a colon.
+In the odd case that you wanted to run `git checkout` when configuring a `!git` command, the command would be entered as `git:checkout` in either the Sergeant admin or via the CLI tool.

 ## sergeant rewards
 Use this to add, remove, and list rewards.
 Rewards are linked directly to Twitch reward redemptions.
 You can directly link a Twitch redeem to an arbitrary CLI command.
 If the redeem takes user input, the input is passed on to the CLI command as well as the display_name of the Twitch user that redeemed the reward.
 ```